sunshinescience/sunshinescience.github.io/_posts/2019-06-30-pandas-example1.md

 ---

 <img src="/assets/img/Sirius_NASA_img.jpg">
+Sirius A and B (lower left) photographed via the Hubble Space Telescope.
 Image Credit: [NASA](https://www.nasa.gov/multimedia/imagegallery/image_feature_468.html), ESA, H. Bond (STScI) and M. Barstow (University of Leicester)

 The brightness of a star is dependednt on its size and its distance from Earth.
 Apparent magnitude is a measure of the relative brightness of a star as seen by an observer.
 Absolute magnitude is a measure of the luminosity that the star would have if it were viewed from a distance of 10 parsecs (32.6 light-years).
 Using the absolute magnitude helps to compare luminosities directly on a magnitude scale because the stars are all placed at a standard reference distance from the observer.
 A method that astronomers use to measure the distance to a star is called parallax.
 They measure the position of a nearby star with respect to the distant stars behind it, and then take those measurements again six months later (when Earth is on the opposite side of its orbit), and the shift in those distances is the 'prallax.'